dmiller15/stranger-project/README.md

 ## Spinning up a VM

-A VM is where you'll actually be doing your work.
+Much like on Tarbell, you won't be performing any computations on the login node.
+Instead, you will use it to enter the VM and move files to and from the VM.

 Back in the web console, click on the Images & Snapshots tab.

-This brings up a list of the default images (Docker and several Ubuntu setups) as well as user-generated Snapshots.
+This brings up a list of the default images (Docker and several Ubuntu images) as well as user-generated Snapshots.

 To spin up a VM, select your image of choice and click Launch.
 This brings up a dialog where you specify the resources the VM will use.
 The available 'flavors' and listed [here](https://www.opensciencedatacloud.org/support/griffin.html#osdc-griffin-flavors).
 The lab shares these resources, so try to request the minimum you need to complete your job.